 Pet emergency kit

-According to on-site Trupanion veterinarian, Dr. Sarah Nold, “Preferably your pet’s emergency kit should be stored in a waterproof container that can be easily moved.
+According to Trupanion veterinarian, Dr. Sarah Nold, “Preferably your pet’s emergency kit should be stored in a waterproof container that can be easily moved.
 This kit should include at least a two weeks supplies of water, food, can opener, cat litter/litter box, and include pet’s medical records.”

 Tropical storms can morph into a hurricane rather quickly.
 The speed and velocity of a hurricane can change at a moment’s notice, so it is best to stay informed.
 You want to know the minute evacuation becomes a mandatory requirement.
 Also, news outlets and emergency apps are an excellent way to stay informed.
 Additionally investing in a hand-crank powered emergency radio is another great option.